At a Glance

 ✨Showcase Your Stakeholder Management Skills

-This position requires influencing various stakeholders.
-Prepare examples of how you've successfully collaborated with different teams, particularly in marketing and data management, to achieve common goals.
+The role requires influencing various stakeholders.
+Prepare examples from your past experiences where you've successfully collaborated with teams like CRM, Owned Media, or Paid Media to achieve common goals.